Trading Education

 • Understand market sentiment: Are traders fearful or greedy right now?

-Types of Crypto Charts
+Types of crypto charts

 Three main chart types dominate crypto trading.
 Each has its place, but one stands above the rest for practical trading.

-1. Line Charts
+1. Line charts

 The simplest chart type connects closing prices with a continuous line.